 Boston Drone Racing hosts hack nights for members to work on repairs and drone racing related projects.
 Hack nights bring members together to share, learn and get handles on experience with the engineering and science of drones.
 Projects include open source radio transmitters, and custom racing drones.
-This is made possible with a collaboration with our friends at Boston University's hackerspace BUILDS.

 Everyone is welcome!
 To get started you'll need to get setup with a tiny whoop class FPV racing drone, radio transmitter, FPV goggles, and lots of batteries!
 Check out our Getting Started wiki to learn more.
 Stop by at one of our weekly meetings or hit us up on Slack if you have any questions.